 If you like it

-If you want another character-driven story, try The Other Americans, by Laila Lalami.
+For another character-driven story, try The Other Americans, by Laila Lalami.
 The desert setting is an integral part of this narrative about a hit-and-run death that exposes tensions around race, class, and immigration in a small Mojave town.
 Multiple-perspective stories can be tricky (and some voices do resound stronger than others), but Lalami weaves them all together in a way that keeps you engaged to the inevitable conclusion.

 If you don’t

 If you want a side of silliness with your existential angst, try Allie Brosh’s Solutions and Other Problems, the long-awaited follow-up to her brilliant webcomic/book Hyperbole and a Half.
-I’ve always admired Brosh’s ability to capture the broad experience of emotional reality, from hysterically funny childhood memories to the nihilistic stages of depression.
+I’ve long admired Brosh’s ability to capture the broad experience of emotional reality, from hysterically funny childhood memories to the nihilistic stages of depression.
 Life is brutal and funny.
 Brosh is both.

 Recommended books on Bookshop.org (new year, new list!)